-The catalog provides information about credit courses, programs, admissions requirements, registration procedures, student services, and student policies, as well as general information about the College.
-COCC produces a new catalog every year.
-When students are admitted to the College, they are admitted under the program requirements articulated by the current catalog.
-The course and program information in the catalog is the source for the credit class schedule and GradTracks.
+The catalog provides information about credit courses, programs, admissions requirements, registration procedures, student services, student policies, and general information about Central Oregon Community College.
+The College publishes a new catalog each year.
+Students are admitted under the current catalog's program requirements.
+The catalog course and program information is the source for the credit class schedule and GradTracks.

 Credit courses are grouped alphabetically by the subject prefix and then by number.
-It is an important student responsibility to use the course information to make informed decisions about enrolling in courses.
+It is important that students use course information to make informed decisions about enrolling in courses.

 Courses and Sections

-Each term, various sections of courses are offered and advertised in the credit class schedule.
-Each section of a course offered will have a syllabus that describes the unique aspects (such as grading method and assignments) of the section.
+Courses sections are published in the credit class schedule.
+Each section has a syllabus that describes its unique aspects, such as grading method and assignments.

-Courses numbered 100 – 299 (e.g., MTH 111 College Algebra) are college level and generally designed to either meet COCC certificate or degree requirements or transfer to a bachelor's program.
+Courses numbered 100 to 299 (e.g., MTH 111 College Algebra) are college level and generally designed to either meet certificate or degree requirements or transfer to a four-year institution.

-Courses numbered below 100 (e.g., MTH 065 Beginning Algebra II) are below college level and do not normally transfer to four-year institutions.
+Courses numbered below 100 (e.g., MTH 060 Beginning Algebra) are below college level and usually do not transfer to four-year institutions.

 Adult continuing education courses (offered through Continuing Education) and adult basic skills courses (offered through Adult Basic Skills) are non-credit, non-transferable classes focused on building skills.

 BA 220 Business Analysis and Budgeting (4 Credits)